lorenzoaniel/github-user-search-app/README.md

 Users should be able to:

-- View the optimal layout for the interface depending on their device's screen size
+- View the optimal layout for the app depending on their device's screen size
-- See hover and focus states for all interactive elements on the page
+- See hover states for all interactive elements on the page
+- Search for GitHub users by their username
+- See relevant user information based on their search
+- Switch between light and dark themes
+- **Bonus**: Have the correct color scheme chosen for them based on their computer preferences. _Hint_: Research `prefers-color-scheme` in CSS.

 ### Screenshot